 As the U.S. and the world have tried to minimize the risks of catching COVID-19, items such as face masks and hand sanitizers have become essential.
-The IRS announcement on March 26 now allows for face masks, hand sanitizers, and disinfecting wipes to be purchased with an FSA, HRA, or HSA.
+The IRS announcement allows for face masks, hand sanitizers, and disinfecting wipes to be purchased with an FSA, HRA, or HSA.
 Also included in that announcement is that people can claim those expenses as tax-deductible items on their tax returns.
 There are a couple of restrictions: these PPE items must be purchased specifically to fight COVID-19 and they can be for personal use only.

 Another thing to keep in mind is that there is no double-dipping.
 You cannot submit a claim for reimbursement from your employer-sponsored benefit account and also claim the items on your tax return.